traefik/traefik/docs/content/providers/docker.md

 ### Middleware

 You can declare pieces of middleware using labels starting with `traefik.http.middlewares.{name-of-your-choice}.`, followed by the middleware type/options.
-For example, to declare a middleware [`schemeredirect`](../middlewares/redirectscheme.md) named `my-redirect`, you'd write `traefik.http.middlewares.my-redirect.schemeredirect.scheme: https`.
+For example, to declare a middleware [`redirectscheme`](../middlewares/redirectscheme.md) named `my-redirect`, you'd write `traefik.http.middlewares.my-redirect.redirectscheme.scheme: https`.

 ??? example "Declaring and Referencing a Middleware"